eurosky-social/eurosky-social/adr/010-atproto-relay-kubernetes-deployment.md

 ## Constraints

-- **Current limitation:** Relay has NO coordination mechanism for multiple instances.
 - **Resource usage:**
-  - CPU: scales with consumers but generally light
+  - CPU: generally sits around 1 vCPU
   - Memory: mainly used for caching identities and can grow large.
   - Net: Firehouse is currently oscillating between 1.25/2.5 megabytes/sec - 1x upstream in total, 1x downstream per consumer.
+- **Storage:**
-- **Storage:** Maintain a replay window that scales with the network, average of 4-6GB / hour
+  - Maintain a replay window that scales with the network, average of 4-6GB / hour

+- **Current limitation:**
+  - Relay has NO coordination mechanism for multiple instances.
+  - Relay code doesn't do much to handle resource exhaustion gracefully, apart not writing data to disk if storage is full.

 ## Decision